KemalAkcicek/AlgorithmsAndDataStructures/README.md

-# Data Structures and Algorithms Practice
+# 🧠 Data Structures and Algorithms Practice

-This repository contains my solutions to algorithm and data structure problems, categorized by topic.
-Problems are mostly from LeetCode and solved using Java (or another language you used).
-I update this repository regularly as I continue to learn and practice.
+This repository contains my solutions to algorithm and data structure problems, mostly from LeetCode.
+The solutions are grouped by topic and regularly updated as I continue my learning journey.

 ---

-## Array
+## 📊 Array

 - Remove Duplicates from Sorted Array
 - Remove Element